mikro-orm/mikro-orm/docs/docs/events.md

 ## Hooks

-We can use lifecycle hooks to run some code when entity gets persisted.
-We can mark any of entity methods with them, we can also mark multiple methods with same hook.
+You can use lifecycle hooks to run arbitrary code when an entity gets persisted.
+You can mark any of entity methods with them, and multiple methods can be marked with the same hook.

 All hooks support async methods with one exception - `@OnInit`.